-Co mmitt ees Name Nomination Committee Compensation Committee Audit Committee Independent Director Supplementary Explanation of the Relationship with the Company Reasons for Appointment of the consolidated net sales of TDK for the year ended March 31, 2017. be a nominee for outside director to continue reflecting his abundant experience and high level of perception in the supervision of management, particularly in the areas of "personnel and human resource development," "finance, accounting and capital policy" and "corporate management and management strategy."
+Co mmitte ees Name Nomination Committee Compensation Committee Audit Committee Independent Director Supplementary Explanation of the Relationship with the Company Reasons for Appointment also has purchased precision machinery parts from TDK, but the amount of payments by the Group to TDK was less than ¥100 million per year, or an amount that accounted for less than 0.1% of the consolidated net sales of TDK for the third quarter of the fiscal year ended March 31, 2018. system and the activities of the Compensation Committee related to decisions on the compensation of directors and executive officers as a member of the Compensation Committee.
+We asked for him to be a nominee for outside director to continue reflecting his abundant experience and high level of perception in the supervision of management, particularly in the areas of "personnel and human resource development," "finance, accounting and capital policy" and "corporate management and management strategy."
 Attribute information on his eligibility as an independent director and outside director is as shown on the left, and as we determined that there were no special conflicts of interest with general shareholders, we have reported him as an independent officer.
-Shozo Yamazaki) 0 Outside Director Shozo Yamazaki falls under the "h" relationship category with the Company because he had engaged in accounting audits, etc., as a certified public accountant at Deloitte Touche Tohmatsu LLC ("Tohmatsu") until he retired from Tohmatsu in June 2010.
+Shozo Yamazaki C 0 Outside Director Shozo Yamazaki falls under the "h" relationship category with the Company because he had engaged in accounting audits, etc., as a certified public accountant at Deloitte Touche Tohmatsu LLC ("Tohmatsu") until he retired from Tohmatsu in June 2010.
 Tohmatsu is not the Independent Auditor of the Company.
-Although the Company and Tohmatsu had transactions including participation in seminars held by Tohmatsu and the purchase of magazines, the amount of payments by the Group to Tohmatsu was less than \$500,000 per year, or an amount that accounted for less than 0.1% of the consolidated operating revenue of Tohmatsu for the year ended September 30, 2016.
-Shozo Yamazaki has abundant knowledge of accounting as a certified public accountant.
+Although the Company and Tohmatsu had transactions including participation in seminars held by Tohmatsu and the purchase of magazines, the amount of payments by the Group to Tohmatsu was less than \$\$500,000 per year, or an amount Shozo Yamazaki has abundant knowledge of accounting as a certified public accountant.
 He also has international awareness such as having experience working in an overseas office and being involved in compliance with International Financial Reporting Standards (IFRS).
 In addition to actively commenting in important meetings such as those of the Board of Directors, he conducts a broad range of auditing activities from the specialized perspective of a certified public accountant in his capacity as a member of the Audit Committee.
-We asked for him to be a nominee for outside director as we determined that he will continue reflecting his specialized knowledge and high level of perception in the supervision of management, particularly in the areas of "finance, accounting and
+We asked for him to be a nominee for outside director